strict-oldenburg913/bugSkills/README.md

 Convert your HackerOne resolved & triaged bug reports into reusable AI skill files.

-BugSkills fetches your reports via the HackerOne API, masks all sensitive data (URLs, IPs, emails, domains, program names), sends the anonymized reports to an AI model via OpenRouter for pattern extraction, and outputs structured Markdown skill files — one per vulnerability type.
+BugSkills fetches your reports via the HackerOne API, masks all sensitive data (URLs, IPs, emails, domains, program names), sends the anonymized reports to an AI model via OpenRouter for pattern extraction, and outputs structured Markdown skill files, one per vulnerability type.

 ## How It Works